kendalled/Tutoring/README.md

-# Tutoring
-Code written by me for educational / tutorial purposes.
+Repo for tutorial / educational code written by me, Kendall Jackson, for students.